-But there is one little creature feature franchise that did it the longest, and even had a mini-binge series on the horror streaming service Shudder: Critters.
+But there is one little creature feature franchise that did it the longest, and even had a mini-binge series on the horror streaming service Shudder: Critters: A New Binge.
 Today we begin our quest to see if this franchise was deserving of that streaming series with the original Critters.

 Movie: Critters (1986)

 Plot: A gang of carnivorous space hedgehogs escape an intergalactic prison.
 With a pair of faceless, leather-wearing bounty hunters hot on their quills, the Crites land in Kansas and attempt to eat anything, and anyone in sight.